 In December 2019, a novel strain of coronavirus, COVID-19, was reported to have surfaced in Wuhan, China, resulting in significant disruptions to Chinese manufacturing and travel.
-COVID-19 has now spread to numerous other countries, including the United States, resulting in the World Health Organization characterizing COVID-19 as a pandemic.
+COVID-19 has now spread to numerous other countries, including extensively within the United States, resulting in the World Health Organization characterizing COVID-19 as a pandemic.
 As a result of measures imposed by the governments in affected regions, many commercial activities, businesses and schools have been suspended as part of quarantines and other measures intended to contain this pandemic.
 As the COVID-19 pandemic continues to spread around the globe, we may experience disruptions that could severely impact our business and clinical trials, including:

-- the size and nature of the patient population; - delays or difficulties in enrolling patients in our clinical trials; - · delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of clinical trials;

-- interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others; - limitations in resources that would otherwise be focused on the conduct of our business or our clinical trials, including because of sickness or the desire to avoid contact with large groups of people or as a result of government-imposed "shelter in place" or similar working restrictions; - delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials; - interruption in global shipping that may affect the transport of clinical trial materials, such as investigational drug product used in our clinical trials: - changes in regulations as part of a response to the COVID-19 pandemic which may require us to change the ways in which our clinical trials are conducted, or to discontinue the clinical trials altogether, or which may result in unexpected costs; - delays in necessary interactions with regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government or contractor personnel; and - refusal of the FDA to accept data from clinical trials in affected geographies outside the United States.
+- the size and nature of the patient population; - delays or difficulties in enrolling patients in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others; - limitations in resources that would otherwise be focused on the conduct of our business or our clinical trials, including because of sickness or the desire to avoid contact with large groups of people or as a result of government-imposed "shelter in place" or similar working restrictions; - delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials; - interruption in global shipping that may affect the transport of clinical trial materials, such as investigational drug product used in our clinical trials; - changes in regulations as part of a response to the COVID-19 pandemic which may require us to change the ways in which our clinical trials are conducted, or to discontinue the clinical trials altogether, or which may result in unexpected costs; - delays in necessary interactions with regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government or contractor personnel; and - refusal of the FDA to accept data from clinical trials in affected geographies outside the United States.

-We are still assessing the impact that COVID-19 may have on our ability to effectively conduct our business operations as planned and there can be no assurance that we will be able to avoid a material impact on our business from the spread of COVID-19 or its consequences, including disruption to our business and downturns in business sentiment generally or in our industry.
-For example, on March 16, 2020, San Mateo County issued a "shelter-in-place" order, effective March 17, 2020, and on March 19, 2020, the Executive Department of the State of California issued Executive Order N-33-20, ordering all individuals in the State of California to stay home or at their place of residence except as needed to maintain continuity of operations of the federal critical infrastructure sectors.
-Our primary operations are located in South San Francisco.
-As a result of such county and California state orders, the majority of our employees are currently telecommuting, which may materially and negatively impact certain of our operations over the near term and long term.
-Even if we are able to commence our operations after the applicable "shelter-in-place" orders are lifted, any resurgence of cases of COVID-19 could lead to further disruptions in our business if we or the applicable government authorities implement additional limitations on our operations.
+We are continuing to assess the impact that COVID-19 may have on our ability to effectively conduct our business operations as planned and there can be no assurance that we will be able to avoid a material impact on our business from the spread of COVID-19 or its consequences, including disruption to our business and downturns in business sentiment generally or in our industry.
+As a result of recent county and California state guidelines regarding social distancing and "re-opening" of businesses, the majority of our employees are currently telecommuting, which may materially and negatively impact certain of our operations over the near term and long term.
+As cases of COVID-19 continue to increase in California and across the nation, this could lead to further disruptions in our business if we or the applicable government authorities implement additional limitations on our operations.